kbuzsaki/django-url-tools-py3/README.rst

 scheme, host, port, and user credentials, it would still only use the path, query parameters, and the fragment identifiers.

+You can also pass an instance of ``UrlHelper`` class to the constructor if you need to do so.

 The class has following properties:

 + ``path``: URL's path without query string and fragment identifier